One-loop analysis of the interactions between doubly charmed baryons and Nambu-Goldstone bosons: Calculation of the amplitude in BChPT

 \subsection{Tree amplitudes}

-According to the aforementioned power counting rule, the tree-level Feynman diagrams contributing to the meson-baryon scattering amplitude up to $\mathcal{O}(p^3)$ are shown in FIG.~\ref{treediagram}.
-Note that the corresponding crossed diagrams are not displayed in FIG.~\ref{treediagram}.
+According to the aforementioned power counting rule, the tree-level Feynman diagrams contributing to the meson-baryon scattering amplitude up to $\mathcal{O}(p^3)$ are shown in Figure~\ref{treediagram}.
+Note that the corresponding crossed diagrams are not displayed in Figure~\ref{treediagram}.

 The LO tree-level amplitude takes the following form

 with the functions $\mathcal{F}$ and $\mathcal{G}$ defined by